ksw2000/Operating-Systems-NCHU/Notes/Chapter 10 Virtual memory.md

 Two strategies for managing free memory that is assigned to **kernel** processes: *buddy system* and *slab allocation*

-### Managing free memory for kernel processes

-#### Buddy system
+### Buddy system

-Allocate memory from a fixed-size(power-of-2) segment which is consist of physically-contiguous pages.
+Allocate memory from a fixed-size (power-of-2) segment which is consist of physically-contiguous pages.

 Adjacent buddies can be combined to a larger segments.